Origogi/android-compose-pokedex/README.md

 ![](https://raw.githubusercontent.com/PokeAPI/media/master/logo/pokeapi_256.png)

 [PokeAPI](https://pokeapi.co/) is a RESTful Pokémon API that provides a lot of Pokémon data, including Pokémon, moves, abilities, types, and more.

+## Libraries

+### Hilt
+Hilt is a dependency injection library for Android that simplifies Dagger setup.
+It provides a standard way to manage dependencies in Android apps, making your code more modular, testable, and maintainable.
+Hilt handles the lifecycle of components and supports scoped bindings for different Android classes such as Activities, Fragments, and ViewModels.

+### Coil
+Coil (Coroutine Image Loader) is a lightweight and efficient image loading library for Android, backed by Kotlin Coroutines.
+It supports image caching, transformations, and animations.
+Coil integrates seamlessly with Jetpack Compose and traditional Android Views, providing a flexible API to load images from various sources like URLs, resources, and files.

+### Retrofit
+Retrofit is a type-safe HTTP client for Android and Java, simplifying the interaction with RESTful web services.
+It uses annotations to define API endpoints and supports various converters to handle different data formats such as JSON and XML.
+Retrofit integrates with OkHttp for network operations and supports synchronous and asynchronous request execution, making it a versatile tool for handling network communication.

 ## Architecture